 Staying cool in the hottest city in the United States doesn’t come cheap.
 In fact, utility costs often skyrocket when temperatures soar above 100 degrees.
-Of course, savings starts with having an energy-efficient air conditioner.
-But what if you have an older model that still performs well but isn’t as efficient as it should be.
+Of course, savings starts with having an energy-efficient air conditioner and energy-efficient tips for Your HVAC system But what if you have an older model that still performs well but isn’t as efficient as it should be.
 Here are a few tips to help you save on AC until it’s time for a replacement.

 Turn on the Fans